rsbergo/octothorpe/PLAYBOOK.md

 - `S` to move south
 - `D` to move east

 A key stroke is required for each movement; i.e. it's not possible to hold down the `A` key and continually move west.

-One thing I wasn't able to do was to make the map grab focus once it is displayed.
+Also, I wasn't able to do was to make the map grab focus once it is displayed.
 So in order to start moving, you must make it grab focus first (e.g. by clicking on it).

 The game client also provides a `Fog of War` option.
 If enabled, only items nearby are displayed; if disabled, all items becomes visible.

 <img width="400" alt="Octothorp_FogOfWar_Enabled" src="https://user-images.githubusercontent.com/58370031/146612644-57f55b7d-d61e-4595-90e5-6aed10a82e4d.png">   <img width="400" alt="Octothorp_FogOfWar_Disabled" src="https://user-images.githubusercontent.com/58370031/146612657-1798b3d2-18c6-4fcb-863a-d7843316c6fc.png">

+Log files can be found in the `log\` directory within the repository.

 ## My experience with this project